amitozralhan/ChessAPI/README.md

 - dbmodel.js defines the schemas for all Mongo collections used.
 This ensures data integrity.
 - For every move, only the startPosition and endPosition details are sent to the database.
 This keeps the data to be updated to a minimum.
 - In order to maintain a history of all the moves, I implemented a "pre" hook on the game collection.
 So everytime the game gets updated, a new document is inserted into the gameAudit collection.
+This approach has the advantage that we dont need two separate DB calls to maintain the gameState and a history of moves.